cs4241-21a/a3-persistence/README.markdown

 With that solved, I needed to create an authentication system.
 I decided to implement Github OAuth.
 The implementation isn't fully complete, as users aren't able to edit their own data, but they can edit data nonetheless.
 The original plan was to show the full scoreboard, but only let users edit their own scores from the board (but this never worked out).

 Also, with the OAuth system, it doesn't seem to work (on the account of a single bug, that it's not checking for authentication on the form page, and thus, the redirect to the login page cannot happen).
 If you go to the /login page, then you should be able to see that the login side of it works (and if you try to go there afterwards with a login session, it redirects you).
 Another thing that kinda works with the OAuth is the logout, as even though it causes an error in which I could not find the bug, it does log you out.
-The last problem is the exposed .env file with the keys, but I couldn't figure out a way to hide it.

 (Note: Not Implemented, ran out of time) Finally, the CSS guide.
 Because I was making an arcade highscore site, the retro CSS framework from the original readme was already the perfect choice.

 ## Technical Achievements
 **1 - OAuth:**
 I'm going to repeat the same stuff I mentioned above with the OAuth System.
 Just Note: The only major bugs are the missing redirect when the authentication should be checked and the logout displaying an error.
-Also the exposed env file isn't great.

 With the OAuth system, it doesn't seem to work (on the account of a single bug, that it's not checking for authentication on the form page, and thus, the redirect to the login page cannot happen).
 If you go to the /login page, then you should be able to see that the login side of it works (and if you try to go there afterwards with a login session, it redirects you).
 Another thing that kinda works with the OAuth is the logout, as even though it causes an error in which I could not find the bug, it does log you out.